The Best Errors & Omissions Insurance Companies for 2026

 Contractors’ E&O coverage is naturally good for contractors to have (if not required by clients or law) in order to protect from claims related to construction work that has been completed.
 Construction companies that provide services like construction management or in-house design may require professional liability coverage for negligence, errors, and omissions in providing those services.
 These businesses also benefit from contractors’ E&O policies that protect them from bearing the costs to repair or replace their work and physical products as a result of negligence, errors, and omissions.
 Contractors should work closely with insurers to make sure that they have comprehensive coverage for liability risks between general liability, professional liability, and contractors’ E&O.

-More specialized contractors like masons, electricians, plumbers, and roofers are less likely to need professional liability coverage but would also be wise to consider contractors’ E&O insurance.
+More specialized contractors like masons, electricians, plumbers, roofers, and handymen are less likely to need professional liability coverage but would also be wise to consider contractors’ E&O insurance.
 Contractors’ E&O insurance used to be targeted at larger firms and general contractors, but in recent years, insurers have started to offer more affordable policies with lower limits for small companies and specialists.
 Because the risks for contractors’ E&O claims are lower, specialized contractors can seek out more affordable policies with lower limits.

 Architects & Engineers